vikhyat187/vikhyat187/README.md

 <p>

 - Working as Programmer Analyst @ <a href="https://jumbotail.com">Jumbotail.</a>
+- In my free time, I try exploring new things in software engineering and brainstorming on new ideas.
 - Graduated in Computer Science & Engineering @ Malla Reddy College of Engineering and Technology. 🎓 In 2022
 - Looking for opportunities and collaborations in the field of Backend. ✅
 - Love studying about system design topics.